City of New York logo

 Negative Impacts

-• Quality of life decline
+• Decreased quality of life and well-being

 Positive Outcomes